Service Descriptions, Ticket Information, and FAQs

 I’m not a member of any synagogue, and I would like to spend the holidays at CBE.
 What can I do?

 You must be a CBE member in good standing to attend CBE Member Services in the CBE Sanctuary.
 If you’re not a member, this is a wonderful time to join!
+We are processing new membership applications as quickly as possible.
+To receive High Holy Day Tickets, we ask you to submit your application today.
 Please click here for information about CBE membership.

-If you’re not quite ready to join, you can purchase tickets for our Brooklyn Jews Services (welcoming services geared toward those in their 20s–30s), join our Altshul Services (traditional egalitarian services), join our our Israeli Services (services in Hebrew for Israelis), or come to Egalitarian Sephardi Mizrahi Services (services delivered in Maghrebi and Yerushalmi nusahim).
-Youth and Family Services are also available for everyone, and you do not need a ticket.
+If you’re not quite ready to join, you can purchase tickets for our Brooklyn Jews Services (welcoming services geared toward those in their 20s–30s), join our Altshul Services (traditional egalitarian services), or join our our Israeli Services (services in Hebrew for Israelis).
+Youth and Family Services are also available for everyone, and you do not need a ticket, although registration is encouraged, link to come.

 What can you tell me about accessibility?